-It would be disingenuous to suggest that systematic mathematical methods were not applied to biology prior to the emergence of Systems Biology.
-Under the names of Mathematical Physiology and Biology [22, 23, 24], modelling and analysis of biological processes has been present for many decades.
+More recently and under the names of Mathematical Physiology and Biology [23, 24, 25], modelling and analysis of biological processes has been present for many decades.
 The value of this research has widely been recognised but has only recently been embraced and connected to the systems viewpoint.
-For example, the publications of Hodgkin and Huxley in 1952 gave a quantitative dynamical model of action potentials in nerve cell communication [25] and had important consequences that I refer to in Section 9, but it did not kindle mass interest from the systems perspective.
-Likewise, the writings of Ludwig von Bertalanffy [26] gave a clear case for a systems view of biology, and while respected, did not spark a mass scientific response.
-Mesarovic [27] is widely acknowledged for his role in specifically developing a systems theoretic approach to biology.
+For example, the publications of Hodgkin and Huxley in 1952 gave a quantitative dynamical model of action potentials in nerve cell communication [26] and had important consequences that I refer to in Section 9, but it did not kindle mass interest from the systems perspective.
+Likewise, the writings of Ludwig von Bertalanffy [27] gave a clear case for a systems view of biology, and while respected, did not spark a mass scientific response.
+Mesarovic [28] is widely acknowledged for his role in specifically developing a systems theoretic approach to biology.